basf/mlipx/docs/source/contributing.rst

 Replace ``<model-id>``, ``<your_module>``, and ``<YourCalculatorClass>`` with your model's specific details.

-Models Not Supported by :class:`mlipx.GenericASECalculator`
+Models Not Supported by :code:`mlipx.GenericASECalculator`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your model does not fit the :class:`mlipx.GenericASECalculator` interface, you'll need to create a custom node.
+If your model does not fit the :code:`mlipx.GenericASECalculator` interface, you'll need to create a custom node.
 This new node should implement the :class:`mlipx.abc.NodeWithCalculator` interface and be placed within the ``mlipx/recipes/models.py.jinja2`` file.
 This ensures ``mlipx`` can properly interact with your model for evaluations.